 Every day when I open up Google Chrome, I am greeted with the google homepage by default and a version of the ever-changing Google logo.

-The once-trendy drop-shadow was for many designers the easiest way to show depth, especially alongside the slight bevelled type.
-According to wikipedia : “The exclamation mark was added, mimicking the Yahoo! logo.”
+The once-trendy drop-shadow was for many designers the easiest way to show depth, especially alongside the slightly bevelled type.
+According to Wikipedia – “The exclamation mark was added, mimicking the Yahoo! logo.”
 I’m not sure why.

 In 1999, this was updated with a new font (Catull BQ if anyone is interested) and minus the exclamation mark.
 The colour scheme remained, although tweaked subtly.

 Cut to 2011.
 Google has grown to be one of the most recognised names and entered everyday language – “I don’t know what Inkbot Design is, I’m gonna’ google it.”

 They gave their logo a redesign in 2010 to try to bring it up to date.
 The drop-shadow was all but removed, the colours were redone to add less contrast, and the yellow is most noticeably now a deeper tone.

 Calluna regular instantly caught my eye as having similarities to the existing look with thicker serifs and a better looking “g”.

-As for the colours, I tried to keep them as similar as possible, but lightened the yellow back toward a brighter tone reminiscent of how it was before the 2010 re-do.
+As for the colours, I tried to keep them as similar as possible but lightened the yellow back toward a brighter tone reminiscent of how it was before the 2010 re-do.

 The current logo’s designer Ruth Kedar said, “We ended up with the primary colors, but instead of having the pattern go in order, we put a secondary color on the L, which brought back the idea that Google doesn't follow the rules.”

-Google Logo Redesign
+Google Logo Redesign – Update January 2012.

 The changes I made regarding the loss of the gradient and the drop-shadow I think are appropriate, but lose some of the Google-feel that are still inherent in the current design.

 Let me know what you think anyway, I appreciate any feedback, positive or negative – does my Google logo redesign add or detract from the Google brand?